 - Tearing of the gastrointestinal tract.
 A tear in your esophagus or another part of your upper digestive tract may require hospitalization, and sometimes surgery to repair it.
-The risk of this complication is very low — it occurs in an estimated 1 of every 2,500 to 11,000 diagnostic upper endoscopies.
-The risk increases if additional procedures, such as dilation to widen your esophagus, are performed.
+The risk of this complication is very low, but it increases if additional procedures, such as dilation to widen your esophagus, are performed.

 You can reduce your risk of complications by carefully following your doctor's instructions for preparing for an endoscopy, such as fasting and stopping certain medications.

 Signs and symptoms that could indicate a complication

 Signs and symptoms to watch for after your endoscopy include: